Sequences

 val ints : int -> int Seq.t = <fun>

 The function ints n looks as if building the infinite sequence (n; n + 1; n + 2; n + 3;...).
 In reality, since machine integers have bounds, the sequence isn't indefinitely increasing.
-When reaching max_int, it will circle down to min_int.
+For technical reasons, when max_int is reached, it will circle down to min_int.

 # Seq.iter print_int (ints 0);;